IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/extend-self-education-into-sales-demo.md

-# Change reservation purpose to enable self-service extension option
+# Change Reservation Purpose to Enable Self-Service Extension Option

 For example, change reservation purpose from Self-Education to Customer Demo to enable the self-service reservation option.